Getting Online to Fly

 • Connect to the network with both a pilot client and controller client at the same time - VATSIM Code of Conduct Clause A(8)(a)

-• Leave your connection unattended for longer than 30 minutes - VATSIM Code of Conduct Clause A(9) - or at all when you are in controlled airspace or expecting to be in controlled airspace (i.e. a VATSIM Controller online) - VATSIM Code of Conduct Clause B(3)
+• Leave your connection unattended for longer than 30 minutes - VATSIM Code of Conduct Clause A(9) - or at all when you are in controlled airspace or expecting to be in controlled airspace (i.e. a VATSIM Controller on line) unless you have clearance to do so - VATSIM Code of Conduct Clause B(3)

 • Declare a hi-jacking or squawk 7500 (the international code for a hijack) - VATSIM Code of Conduct Clause B(8)